-Pilates is core/glutes/hips etc, whilst Yoga is flexibility with some core thrown in.
-Both really really good sessions.
+Pilates is core/glutes/hips etc, whilst yoga is flexibility with some core thrown in.
+Both are really really good sessions.

-Going to either or both of Yoga and Pilates could be your weekly Strength and Conditioning session.
+Going to either or both yoga and pilates could be your weekly Strength and Conditioning session.

 Strength and Core Stability Class for Runners

-This class is just one of a suite of weekly session that local running shop Accelerate put on.
-Its fantastic have such a resource locally that put as much emphasis on strength and conditioning as it deserves.
+This class is just one of a suite of sessions that the local running shop Accelerate put on.
+It’s fantastic to have such a resource locally that put as much emphasis on strength and conditioning as it deserves.
 Again, if you’re struggling to motivate yourself to do this sort of work on your own, give one of their sessions a go.

 Train Smarter: In Summary / Wrap-Up

-The document goes into a lot of detail and provides lots of information, but we can summarise the document down into a few take away and actionable points:
+The post goes into a lot of detail and provides lots of information, but we can summarise this down into a few take away and actionable points:

-- Ensure that you are doing all workouts at the correct intensity / pace for the intended outcome.
-Easy means easy, hard is hard.
-Use the pace calculator to give you YOUR training paces..
+- Ensure that you are doing all workouts at the correct intensity/pace for the intended outcome.
+Easy means easy, and hard is hard.
+Use the pace calculator to give you YOUR training paces.